Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: What can LMs learn from RNPC?

 As shown in the first sub-figure, \textit{alleged} attends more to either $\mathbf{M_2}$ and $\mathbf{N}$ depending on the NP.
-For example, it attends more to $\mathbf{M_2}$ in \textit{an alleged antique bowl} (0.454), since the NP describes a \textit{bowl} which may not be \textit{antique}.
-Reversely, \textit{an alleged male criminal} is on the $\mathbf{N}$ side (0.517), since they are most likely \textit{male} but may not be \textit{a criminal}.
+For example, it attends more to $\mathbf{M_2}$ in \textit{an alleged antique bowl} (0.454), since the NP describes a bowl that may not be antique.
+Inversely, \textit{an alleged male criminal} is on the $\mathbf{N}$ side (0.517), since they are most likely male but may not be a criminal.